datascientistsumansingh/Pizza-Sales-Analysis-MySQL/README.md

 # Problem Statement

 ## A. KPI's Requirement

-### We need to analyze key indicators for our piuzza sales data to gain insights into our buisness performance.
-Specifically, we wanto to calculate the following metrics
+-**We need to analyze key indicators for our piuzza sales data to gain insights into our buisness performance.
+Specifically, we wanto to calculate the following metrics**

 #### 1. Total Revenue
 The sum of the total price of all pizzas orders.